⭐️ Get inspired by eCommerce brands with impactful packaging

-Your packaging is the very first thing your customers see before deciding to purchase your products making it extremely important to have it well designed.
+Your packaging is the very first thing your customers see after purchasing your products making it extremely important to make a good first impression.

 But what sets Birchbox apart from its competitors is its unique packaging.

 Each box of goodies is covered in a gorgeous design, featuring everything from floral patterns to Aztec prints.

 Each month, the brand offers a specific theme for their designs, helping tie them all together and making the arrival of each box an exciting experience in itself.

 And as if that wasn’t enough, every box is unique to your order — you won’t find any duplicates anywhere.

 Proper packaging is about making an impression before your customers have even opened the box.

 Indeed, it’s an integral part of the unboxing experience, especially for subscription boxes.

 Strive for beautiful packaging wherever possible — it all goes towards a memorable experience that your customers will love.